shudnal/Seasons/package/thunderstore/Seasons/README.md

 * restedBuffDurationMultiplier (float) - multiplier of rested buff duration
 * livestockProcreationMultiplier (float) - complex multiplier of creatures breeding speed (affects pregnancy chance, speed, distance to partner, distance to other creatures)
 * overheatIn2WarmClothes (bool) - if you wear two armor pieces that have ResistantVSFrost modifiers you will have Warm status effect reducing stamina and eitr regen by 20% (change your cape to less warm one if you need)
-* m_meatFromAnimalsMultiplier (float) - multiplier of the maximum count of possible meet drops from boars, deers and other living creatures except bugs
+* meatFromAnimalsMultiplier (float) - multiplier of the maximum count of possible meet drops from boars, deers and other living creatures except bugs
+* treesRegrowthChance (float) - chance to left sapling when destroying tree stumps.
+If tree has no sapling it won't be regrown.
+Supports all custom saplings if they configured right.

 ### Some explanations and ideas behind default settings
 * default season length of 10 days should take enough time both to struggle and make profit of season effects